php-fig/fig-standards/bylaws/004-psr-workflow.md

 if they agree that this is necessary.
 The purpose of this rule is to give PHP-FIG members the chance to consider *all* known alternatives during the Review stage.

-Unless a proposal is moved to Draft stage again, it must remain in Review stage for a minimum of two weeks.
+Unless a proposal is moved to Draft stage again, it must remain in Review stage for a minimum of two weeks before an acceptance vote is called.
 This gives every PHP-FIG Member sufficient time to get familiar with and influence a proposal before the final vote is called.

-When the author(s) and sponsors agree that the proposal is ready to become a PSR, an acceptance vote is called.
+When the editor(s) and sponsors agree that the proposal is ready to become a PSR, an acceptance vote is called.
 The coordinator must publish a thread on the Mailing List with the subject "[VOTE][Accept] PSR-N: Title of the proposal" to announce the vote.
 The vote must adhere to [the voting protocol][voting].